Welcome

 Approaches and Services

 I offer a range of therapy approaches to meet different needs and goals.
-The type of therapy I provide is tailored to help you feel understood, build skills, and develop practical strategies for navigating life’s challenges.
+These approaches are tailored to help you feel understood, build skills, and develop practical strategies for navigating life’s challenges.
 Whether you’re looking for individual support or ways to strengthen relationships, there’s a path here for you.

 Cognitive Behavioral Therapy